 Biggus Dickus: When the Khanum threatens to castrate Erik and have him put his manparts in a jar, he asks her if she's sure the jar will be big enough.
 (He was likely joking.)

-Bittersweet Ending: Well, for one, Erik dies, so does Christine about sixteen years later, and Raoul is left to look after a son who isn't even his.
-He does love Charles dearly, though, and has long come to accept the situation.
+Bittersweet Ending: Well, for one, Erik dies.
+So does Christine, albeit about seventeen years later, and Raoul is left to look after a son who isn't even his.
+He does love Charles dearly, though, and has long come to accept the situation and glory in his child's accomplishments.

 Captive Date: Christine is this when she and Erik first meet face-to-face.